timothyharker4/RepData_PeerAssessment1/Documents/data/ReproducibleResearch/PA1_template.md

 ![plot of chunk unnamed-chunk-3](figure/unnamed-chunk-3-1.png)

+## Average daily activity pattern

-5. Create a time series plot of the average number of steps taken during each interval
+Create a time series plot of the average number of steps taken during each interval

 ```r
 intervaltable <- aggregate(activitydata$steps, by=list(activitydata$interval),